1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/argocd.md

 invokes `cowsay "hello world"`.
 The `whalesay` template is the `entrypoint` for the spec.
 The `entrypoint` specifies **the initial template** that should be invoked when the workflow spec is executed by Kubernetes.
 Being able to specify the `entrypoint` is more useful when there is more than one template defined in the Kubernetes workflow spec.

+### The `Workflow`

+The Workflow is the most important resource in Argo and serves two important functions:

+- It defines the workflow to be executed.
+- It stores the state of the workflow.

+Because of these dual responsibilities, a Workflow should be treated as a _live object_.
+It is not only a static definition, but is also an "instance" of said definition.
+(If it isn't clear what this means, it will be explained below).

 ## Argo Events